 The main problem is that my enemy simply moves way too fast.

-I knew AK-A-13 heavily strengthened her own body while she was in Planar Tower, but I couldn’t have imagined it would reach this extent.
+I knew AK-A-13 heavily strengthened her own body while she was in the Planar Tower, but I couldn’t have imagined it would reach this extent.
 I have to use my own reinforcement magic at full power for my eyes to even catch a glimpse of her movements.
 Otherwise, I would only see a few vague blurs before being smacked around, not even knowing what’s hitting me.
 However, not only does it require a whole half of my qi to maintain my increased physical capabilities – which is still better than flying, at the very least – but the fact of the matter is that I’m just not used to moving at such speeds.
 Everything goes too fast.
 I don’t have any time to consider my next move.
 During the fight, I did manage to react to AK-A-13’s attacks, just barely, but all my counters were clumsy and flurried.
 I was just flailing around.

 Right.
 This is the issue.